Siddhartha082/AWS-BedRock-series_with_langchain-RAG-Lambda/01_Text_Summerization_Serverless/README.md

 # Text Summarization - Generative AI Application [Hands-On]
 ## Built Using Amazon Bedrock - Cohere FM, Lambda, Python, Docker, Streamlit
 ## Models used:
+## practicals + Diagram + other details updated in this notes- PDF
     Cohere FM (Foundation Model)

 ## Introduction
-In this video, we will implement a text summarization application.
+we will implement a text summarization application.
 This application has both backend and frontend.

 ## Architecture
 ![image info](./Bedrock-Text-Summarization-Serverless-App.png)